-♦ Build a Query with our SMILEY\COMPANY table and the Smiley Company National Headquarters SPECIAL\CODE\NATIONAL\FOCUS table.
+♦ Build a Query with the SMILEY\COMPANY table and the Smiley Company National Headquarters SPECIAL\CODE\NATIONAL\FOCUS table.

-The Joinless Join is based upon the SPECIAL\CODE\NATIONAL\FOCUS table indirectly relating to our SMILEY\COMPANY table because it contains the Special Code to be focused upon nationwide within the Special\Code column in the SMILEY\COMPANY table.
+The Joinless Join is based upon the SPECIAL\CODE\NATIONAL\FOCUS table which indirectly relates to the SMILEY\COMPANY table because it contains the Special Code to be focused upon nationwide within the Special\Code column in the SMILEY\COMPANY table.

-The Joinless Join automatically creates a Cartesian Product which places the 1 row and 1 column of the SPECIAL\CODE\NATIONAL\FOCUS table to the right of each of the 20 rows and 4 columns in our SMILEY\COMPANY table.
+The Joinless Join automatically creates a Cartesian Product which places the 1 row and 1 column of the SPECIAL\CODE\NATIONAL\FOCUS table to the right of each of the 20 rows and 4 columns in the SMILEY\COMPANY table.

-❖ Filter the raw data to include the rows where the value of the Special\Code column from our SMILEY\COMPANY table is equal to the value of the Special\Code\National\Focus column from the Cartesian Product results.
+❖ Filter the raw data to include the rows where the value of the Special\Code column from the SMILEY\COMPANY table is equal to the value of the Special\Code\National\Focus column from the Cartesian Product results.

-Here is the final result of our SMILEY\COMPANY table with the Special\Code column filtered by the Special\Code\National\Focus column.
+Here is the final result of the SMILEY\COMPANY table with the Special\Code column filtered by the Special\Code\National\Focus column.